kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 In short, Sigstore provides an automatable workflow thought out to match the distributed Open Source development model.
-The workflow specifies how to digitally sign and verify artifacts; in our case, OCI images.
+The workflow specifies how to digitally sign and verify artifacts; in our case, Kubewarden Policies.
 It also provides a transparency log to monitor such signatures.
 The workflow allows to sign artifacts with traditional Public-Private key pairs, or sign in Keyless mode.